Comparison3 min read

 2026 Honda Pilot and Toyota Highlander parked side by side at a suburban trailhead

-If you're shopping for a three-row family SUV under $55,000, these two names will come up in every conversation.
-The 2026 Honda Pilot and 2026 Toyota Highlander are the volume leaders in the segment.
-Both offer eight seats, comfortable highway manners, and enough cargo room to handle a full family plus gear.
-The differences are real but subtle, which is exactly why the comparison takes more than a glance.
+If you're shopping a three-row family SUV under $55,000, these two names come up in every conversation I have.
+The 2026 Honda Pilot and 2026 Toyota Highlander are the volume leaders — both seat eight, both cruise comfortably, both haul a full family plus gear.
+The differences are real but subtle, which is exactly why this comparison takes more than a glance.

 Pilot EX-LHighlander XLE